Create a CKS cluster

 #### Add an authentication webhook

-Selecting the **Add an authentication webhook** checkbox causes the **Server** and **Certificate Authority** fields to appear.
-If this option is selected, you must provide a URL in the **Server** input field, and may optionally include a Certificate Authority.
+When you select the **Add an authentication webhook** checkbox, the **Server** and **Certificate Authority** fields appear.
+To configure the webhook, you must provide a URL in the **Server** input field, and can optionally include a Certificate Authority.

 <Info>